 President Donald Trump’s heated exchange over corruption allegations was notably absent from both the televised and extended online versions of his “60 Minutes” interview that aired on Sunday, November 2, 2025, despite claims from the White House that viewers were seeing the full, unedited conversation.

-The most notable omission involved questions from correspondent Norah O’Donnell about the president’s pardon of crypto billionaire Changpeng “CZ” Zhao, who was released from jail in September after pleading guilty to money-laundering violations.
-The Wall Street Journal reported that Zhao’s company Binance facilitated a transaction of about $2 billion involving the Trump family-affiliated World Liberty Financial’s stablecoin.
+The most notable omission involved questions from correspondent Norah O’Donnell about the president’s pardon of crypto billionaire Changpeng “CZ” Zhao, who pleaded guilty on November 21, 2023, to failing to maintain an anti-money-laundering program, was sentenced to four months, and completed his sentence, before being pardoned by Trump in October 2025.
+The Wall Street Journal reported that Zhao’s company, Binance, facilitated a $2 billion transaction involving the Trump family-affiliated World Liberty Financial’s stablecoin, a deal that included investment from an Abu Dhabi-backed fund.

 In the aired version, Trump claimed he had no idea who Zhao was, immediately contradicting himself by adding that he heard it was a Biden witch hunt.
 When O’Donnell pressed further about concerns regarding the appearance of corruption, the transcript showed Trump became visibly annoyed.
 “I can’t say, because—I can’t say—I’m not concerned.
 I don’t—I’d rather not have you ask the question.
 But I let you ask it,” Trump responded, according to the transcript.
-The exchange continued with Trump interrupting O’Donnell multiple times before pivoting to promote cryptocurrency without addressing the corruption concerns directly.
+The exchange continued with Trump interrupting O’Donnell multiple times before pivoting to promote cryptocurrency, without directly addressing the concerns about corruption.

-The president was referring to his $16 million lawsuit victory over Paramount, which owns CBS, over what he believed was deceptive editing of a Kamala Harris interview.
+The president was referring to his $16 million lawsuit victory over Paramount, which owns CBS, over what he believed was the deceptive editing of a Kamala Harris interview.
 Trump had launched a $20 billion lawsuit claiming Harris’ interview had been edited to tip the scales in favor of the Democratic Party ahead of the election.
-The case was settled in July, ahead of Paramount needing FCC approval for their $8 billion merger with media company Skydance.
+The case was settled in July, ahead of Paramount’s need for FCC approval for its $8 billion merger with media company Skydance.

-During the interview, Trump praised CBS’s new editor-in-chief, appearing to reference Bari Weiss, stating that she was leading the enterprise and calling her a great person from what he had heard.
+During the interview, Trump praised CBS’s new editor-in-chief, appearing to reference Bari Weiss, stating that she was leading the enterprise and calling her a great person, based on what he had heard.
 He continued promoting his cryptocurrency stance without directly answering O’Donnell’s questions about potential conflicts of interest.

 The president’s appearance on the program generated additional attention on social media, where viewers expressed concerns about his physical appearance.
 Democratic commentators and some viewers noted that the 79-year-old appeared tired and was sweating heavily during the broadcast.
 Left-wing political influencer Harry Sisson posted on social media that Trump looked absolutely awful, describing him as incoherent and rambling.